smcaleese/resume-analyzer/docs/proposal/proposal.md

 To acquire valuable insights on the Software Engineering job market, we plan to ingest large numbers of job posts from websites such as Indeed and LinkedIn.
 This can be done via their APIs or using web scraping.
 We plan to store this data in a large SQL database.
 It can then be scraped and analyzed using statistical and machine learning methods to extract relevant and valuable insights about the kind of skills that are currently desired in the job market today.

-The second feature is to have a user upload resume which will then be parsed for skills characteristics and other key qualities.
+The second feature is to give the user the ability to upload their resume for analysis and evaluation.
+Once the resume is uploaded, it will then be parsed for skills and other key qualities.
 These will then be analysed against the market data to see what skills and certifications would be most beneficial and improve the value of the employee in the eyes of the market.
 We also intend to conduct linguistic analysis to check and correct for errors (spelling and grammar), determine sentiment and tonality and calculate the reading level required to read the resume.
-Once the resume analysis is complete, users will receive feedback on how to improve their CV and they will be presented with the most applicable jobs (Jobs which ask for skills and qualities that the user mentions in their resume)
+Once the resume analysis is complete, users will receive feedback on how to improve their resume and they could then be presented with the most applicable jobs (Jobs which ask for skills and qualities that the user mentions in their resume).

 ### Background